apache/maven-site/content/markdown/what-is-maven.md

 Maven's primary goal is to allow a developer to comprehend the complete state of a development effort in the shortest period of time.
-In order to attain this goal there are several areas of concern that Maven attempts to deal with:
+In order to attain this goal, there are several areas of concern that Maven attempts to deal with:

 -   Making the build process easy